Using the Fabric Monitoring Hub

 Monitor all Microsoft Fabric activities from a central hub.
 Track pipeline runs, Spark jobs, data refreshes, and capacity utilization in real time.

-The Microsoft Fabric Monitoring Hub provides unified visibility into every operation running across your Fabric environment—pipeline runs, Spark jobs, notebook executions, dataflow refreshes, and semantic model refreshes—all in a single interface.
-For administrators and data engineers managing production Fabric workloads, the Monitoring Hub is the first place to look when something fails, runs slowly, or consumes unexpected resources.
+The Microsoft Fabric Monitoring Hub provides unified visibility into every operation running across your Fabric environment, including pipeline runs, Spark jobs, notebook executions, dataflow refreshes, and semantic model refreshes, all in a single interface.
+For administrators and data engineers managing production Fabric workloads, it is the first place to look when something fails, runs slowly, or consumes unexpected resources.
+If you are operating Fabric at enterprise scale, you need to check the Monitoring Hub daily, and more importantly, you need to build alerting and custom monitoring on top of it so issues find you before users report them.

 Accessing the Monitoring Hub

 The Monitoring Hub is available from two entry points.
-At the workspace level, navigate to any workspace and select "Monitoring hub" from the left navigation pane—this shows activities for that specific workspace.
-At the Fabric homepage level, select "Monitoring hub" from the main navigation—this shows activities across all workspaces you have access to.
+At the workspace level, navigate to any workspace and select "Monitoring hub" from the left navigation pane, which shows activities for that specific workspace.
+At the Fabric homepage level, select "Monitoring hub" from the main navigation, which shows activities across all workspaces you have access to.
+I recommend the homepage-level view for operations teams who need cross-workspace visibility.

 Understanding the Activity View